ufjschool/ob-s14/drafts/second/jamesthieke.md

 Islam is a religion founded in the 7th century that believes Muhammad was the final prophet of God.
 It accepts many of the texts and historical events of Judaism and Christianity but continues with its own traditions and teachings.

 Mustafa Ahmed, a physician and member of the Islamic Community Center of Gainesville, said that the Islamic faith attempts to reconcile the worlds of the “seen” and the “unseen.”
-He said after death, the soul progresses to an afterlife but may still have interactions with physical reality.
+He said that after death, the soul progresses to an afterlife but may still have interactions with physical reality.

 “Prophetic tradition holds that those who have passed can hear the living,” he said in an email.
 “Other prophetic traditions suggest to us that those who have passed will speak and comment on their spiritual condition and how they may have spent their time in their previous realm of existence, but that their speech is inaudible to the living.”